Michelle Gillingwater Pedersen

 Michelle Gillingwater Pedersen (born 29 October 1987) is a Gibraltarian beauty pageant titleholder who was crowned Miss Gibraltar 2011.
-Gillingwater Pedersen, a private bank clerk and model represented Gibraltar as Miss Gibraltar in Miss World 2011 in London, UK on 6 November 2011.
+Gillingwater Pedersen, a private bank clerk and model, represented Gibraltar as Miss Gibraltar in Miss World 2011 in London, UK, on 6 November 2011.

-Gillingwater Pedersen, speaks English, Danish and Spanish fluently.
+Gillingwater Pedersen speaks English, Danish and Spanish fluently.

-Gillingwater Pedersen was crowned Miss Gibraltar by her predecessor, Larissa Dalli during a beauty pageant held at the Alameda Open Air Theatre on 25 June 2011.
+Gillingwater Pedersen was crowned Miss Gibraltar by her predecessor, Larissa Dalli, during a beauty pageant held at the Alameda Open Air Theatre on 25 June 2011.

 Gillingwater Pedersen's mother Louise Gillingwater, also a Gibraltarian beauty pageant titleholder who was crowned Miss Gibraltar 1982, represented Gibraltar in Miss World 1982.
-They are the second mother & daughter to win the Miss Gibraltar title.
+They are the second mother and daughter to win the Miss Gibraltar title.